Round Island Light, Isles of Scilly: Wildlife and ecology

 Round Island was designated a Site of Special Scientific Interest in 1995 as part of the Pentle Bay, Merrick and Round Islands SSSI.
 The island is important for its breeding seabirds, especially the European storm–petrel (Hydrobates pelagicus).
 Breeding storm–petrels were unrecorded on Round Island for many years, until one of the lighthouse keepers, mystified by the nightly appearance of black feathers in the living quarters, decided to keep some.
 When the identity of the bird was discovered, the cat was banished.
 The Seabird 2000 survey counted 183 occupied nests and a follow–up survey in 2006 found 251 occupied nests on the island; the second highest total in the Isles of Scilly.
 The seabird survey in 2000 also recorded 34 occupied nests of Manx shearwater (Puffinus puffinus).

 Puffins (Fratercula arctica) were first recorded as breeding on Round Island in 1850 by Issac North and during the building of the lighthouse it was said that ″They (puffins) were extremely tame and used to walk in and out of the kitchen of the workmen who built the tower.
 This tameness, and the edibility of their eggs, proved their undoing, for none survive now″.

 Brown rats (Rattus norvegicus) were discovered on the island in January 2022 and volunteers landed on the island thirteen times to set up bait stations, which removed the rats before the return of Manx shearwater and European storm petrel in April.
-If the rats were not removed they would have ate the chicks.
+If the rats had not been removed they would have eaten the chicks.

 On the last couple of trips to remove the rats, teeth marks of the Scilly shrew (Crocidura suaveolens) were found on non-toxic chocolate wax.
 With the removal of rats the population should also recover.

 Permission is needed from Trinity House to land on the island and only two botanists are known to have visited.
 The first, J. E. Lousley, in 1957, only recorded the invasive Hottentot fig (Carpobrotus edulis).
 Thirty years later, in 1987, Rosemary Parslow found much of the ground between the buildings and the cliff edge was covered in a carpet of purple dewplant (Disphyma crassifolium) and Hottentot fig. She also recorded a small number of the expected coastal species.
 They were sea spleenwort (Asplenium marinum), bird's–foot trefoil (Lotus corniculatus), spear–leaved orache (Atriplex prostrata), sea beet (Beta vulgaris subsp. maritima), rock sea spurrey (Spergularia rupicola), thrift (Armeria maritima) and tree mallow (Lavatera arborea).

 Gusts of winds can be ferocious such as in 1954 when there was continuous gales from 29 November to 16 December.
 Wind velocities of 177 km/h (110 mph) were recorded at the Bishop Rock where seas raced past the window, and on Round Island the wind gauge was destroyed at 177 km/h.